ojhajayant/eva/week4/Readme.md

  1. One initial,"image-conv2d" layer at the begining, to convolve over the "original image" channels, am initially providing 8 number of kernels for this 'separate' layer (which feeds in to the next
     "2-conv2d-layer-block").It needs to be noted that this 1 initial layer + The 2 following layers(for
-    "2-conv2d-layer-block") provide receptive field of 7x7 pixels(3->5->7) sufficient for the MNIST datset's edges & gradient generation.In this evolution-experiment, kernel numbers numbers started out as 8 initially, but in the final architecture(which met the requirements) it became 16.
+    "2-conv2d-layer-block") provide receptive field of 7x7 pixels(3->5->7) sufficient for the MNIST dataset's edges & gradient generation.In this evolution-experiment, kernel numbers numbers started out as 8 initially, but in the final architecture(which met the requirements) it became 16.